 THEME: THE BIGGER THE SACRIFICE, THE GREATER THE MIRACLE

-Furthermore, Jesus soon asked for another sacrifice: Peter and his colleagues were to leave the source of their livelihood and become fishers of men and women.
-Because they made this bigger sacrifice, they witnessed greater miracles as they followed Jesus: the multiplication of loaves, sights given to the blind, the lame made to walk, the dead raised to life, etc. The greatest miracle was, however, yet to come!
+Jesus soon asked for another sacrifice: Peter and his colleagues were to leave the source of their livelihood and become fishers of men and women.
+Because they made this bigger sacrifice, they witnessed greater miracles as they followed Jesus: the multiplication of loaves, sights given to the blind, lame made to walk, the dead raised to life, among others.
+The greatest miracle, however, was yet to come!

 The greatest miracle entailed the resurrection of Jesus, the transfiguration of our deaths, with Peter and his colleagues becoming ‘princes’ in heaven, and all of us becoming citizens of heaven!
 This required the greatest sacrifice!
 And only one person could fittingly offer that sacrifice: Jesus, the Son of God.
 He had to die for our sins.
-Hence, about a week before the transfiguration, after Peter had identified Jesus as the Christ, the Son of the Living God, the disciples were told by the Lord of His impending suffering, death and resurrection.
-The reaction of the disciples, especially Peter, showed that they could not accept the suffering and death of their Master.
-However, in the transfiguration that followed, Peter, James and John would taste, for a short while, the glorious miracle which would follow the greatest sacrifice!
+And so, about a week before the transfiguration, when Peter had identified Jesus as the Christ, the Son of the Living God, the disciples were told by the Lord of His impending suffering, death and resurrection.
+The disciples, especially Peter, could not take in this message.
+Consequently, to make the disciples ‘absorb’ the message of Christ’s sacrificial death, He made the core leadership of Peter, James and John taste the surpassing glory that would follow His crucifixion.
+In other words, on the mount of transfiguration Christ made the three apostles taste, for a short while, the glorious miracle which followed the greatest sacrifice!

-Beloved, because of the greatest sacrifice of Jesus, you and I have access to the greatest miracle: our death shall be transfigured, not for a while, but for eternity; not on an earthly mountain, but in the glorious heaven itself!
-Let us, therefore, be ever grateful to the Father who offered His only beloved Son, to Jesus who died for us, and to the Holy Spirit who gives us the faith to appreciate and accept these mysteries.
+Beloved, because of the greatest sacrifice of Jesus, you and I have access to the greatest miracle: our death shall be transfigured, not for a while, but for eternity, not on an earthly mountain, but in the glorious heaven itself!
+Let us prepare to celebrate this Easter with a special sense of gratitude to Jesus, and to his Father (who has lovingly offered his Son), and to the Holy Spirit (who gives us the faith to appreciate and accept these mysteries)!
 Amen!

 By Very Rev. Fr.
 John Louis